Synobsys/synobsys.github.io/standards/DefinitionOfDone.md

 * Any build- deployment- configuration changes implemented documented and communicated.

 You can use the [Code Review Checklist](8-CodeReviewChecklist.md) for your reviews.

+[^1]: Warnings may only be hidden with approval and must be documented in the code.